 What happens when you are not the boss?

 How can you get good team results with projects when you are not the boss or if someone else is nominally the boss and is quite ineffectual?
-Fortunately, there are various ways you can informally lead or influence a project outcome.
+Fortunately, you can informally lead or influence a project outcome in various ways.
 You can lead such areas as communication (obviously!), team recognition for milestones achieved, project reviews, change management, measurement and reporting cycles.
 You can read more of my thoughts on this in my article, “How to get good project outcomes when you are not the boss.”

-Bottom line: Agile PR strategy is the way towards future-proofing
+The bottom line: An agile PR strategy is the way towards future-proofing

 Agile pushes businesses to think on their feet.
 To run an effective PR campaign, your ideas should be active, adaptive, and flexible, creating many effective and realistic ideas.
-It’s crucial to work closely with other business-unit teams to achieve outcomes that incorporate helpful modifications and revisions in response to their feedback.
+Working closely with other business-unit teams is crucial to achieving outcomes by incorporating helpful modifications and revisions in response to their feedback.